-With its rich culture, diverse history and phenomenal silk road architecture, an Uzbekistan itinerary is perfect for those travellers who enjoy wandering off the beaten path.
+Embarking on an Uzbekistan itinerary is a once-in-a-lifetime travel experience.
+Uzbekistan is perfect for those who enjoy wandering off the beaten path.

 Uzbekistan Travel Itinerary: